 A headless CMS allows companies to try out new and additional channels without breaking or even touching existing and workable parts of the overall project.
-Risky channel tests become relatively benign and companies are able to move fast to take advantage of new opportunity.
+Risky channel tests become relatively benign and companies are able to move fast to take advantage of new opportunities.

 Microservices are a big evolution in modern software architecture.
 Internal and external services make up a system all connected via their APIs to your application.
 By doing that, you can quickly stitch together applications using many APIs.
-Not only is it often easier to do it that way, you can adopt expert solutions to get the best within their specific domains.
+Not only is it often easier to do it that way, but you can also adopt expert solutions to get the best within their specific domains.

 Microservice adoption using a headless CMS makes building complete applications easier.

 You can check this informative article from Altkom Software, it explains how to use headless CMS as a microservice.